-Additionally, while a renter can easily budget for fixed monthly/annual housing costs, the same cannot be said for the homeowner – unexpected expenses can show up anytime.
+Additionally, while a renter can easily budget for fixed monthly/annual housing costs, the same cannot be said for the homeowner – unexpected expenses can appear anytime.

 2. Flexibility: A renter can change their house/apartment once their lease is over (or even before at a small cost).
 It can be as easy as packing your bags and moving out.

 This flexibility comes in handy if you have to change jobs, or you do not like the neighbourhood, your landlord, or for any other reason.

 3. Little or no Responsibility: The renter has little or no responsibility for maintaining the property and doing repair work If the toilet or air conditioner breaks, a call to the landlord or caretaker usually solves the problem.

-4. Savings and Investment: Extra savings from not having to pay property taxes, home insurance, mortgage interest, down payment, etc., can be invested and put to work earning returns from day one.
+4. Savings and Investment: Extra savings from not paying property taxes, home insurance, mortgage interest, down payment, etc., can be invested and put to work earning returns from day one.

 5. Income Potential: Even though you do not own a house or apartment, you can still earn some income by renting out a room or subletting.

 1. Pride of Ownership: You own your own home.
 Yay!
 You are no longer “giving away money to the landlord.”
 You can do whatever you want with your house (paint, decorate, renovate, keep pets).